anne-urai/lab_wiki/docs/join/index.md

 If it is a good fit, I will collaborate on your research plan and write a letter of support.

+## Visiting students
+For shorter visits, the focus of your project should be closely aligned with that of a current lab member who can serve as your daily supervisor.
+Check out the current list of lab members, and feel free to contact them, to see if there is a good match.

 # MSc / BSc / BA students
 I normally accept students through the ACP MSc and the Psychology RM at Leiden University.